aalto-trafficsense/regular-routes-devops/README.markdown

 These instructions are for setting up servers over a network connection.
 Servers on Digital Ocean are fully featured TrafficSense servers for temporary testing.
 Can be used for e.g. database population, client testing against a temporary server.
 Unless specifically noted otherwise, all steps are needed for setting up both types of servers.

 1. Set up the local development environment as instructed above.
-1. *If* a new server is needed: Setup a new virtual server e.g. at [Digital Ocean](https://www.digitalocean.com)
+1. *If* a new server is needed: Setup a new virtual server e.g. at [Digital Ocean](https://www.digitalocean.com).
+For database population (e.g. Finland) > 2GB memory is required.
+On an 8 CPU / 16GB server database population on Finland took 23 mins.
 1. In your *local development environment*: package cookbooks (automatically resolves and includes dependencies)
         `cd regular-routes-devops`
         `berks package`